jagadhesh89/MergeSegmentations/README.md

 ## Script to recreate plots as demonstrated in manuscript
 The Jupyter notebook titled **[paper_plots_final.ipynb](https://github.com/jagadhesh89/MergeSegmentations/blob/main/paper_plots_final.ipynb)** has the analyses scripts that created the plots.
 Associated files to run this jupyter notebook have also been uploaded to the repository.

+## Script to build mixed linear models
+The script titled **[pca_script.R](https://github.com/jagadhesh89/MergeSegmentations/blob/main/pca_script.R)** that performs this analysis uses the variancePartition package in R to build the mixed models to assess the variance contributed by the individual models.

+## Pathway analysis script
+The script titled **[pathway.R](https://github.com/jagadhesh89/MergeSegmentations/blob/main/pathway.R)** that performs this analysis uses the WebGestaltR package to perform the analysis.